 Class of 2010

-Wagner College Art Major, Shauna Sorensen (Class '10) will be having another show at 'sNice - this time in the West Village!
-Showing new work, as well as a few older pieces, there will be a reception on July 6th - so come have some wine and enjoy some art!
+Wagner College Art Major, Shauna Sorensen (Class '10) had another show at 'sNice - this time in the West Village!
+Showing new work, as well as a few older pieces (July 2013.)

 July 1-31, 2013

 Major Anne Huddle was the Lipper Intern at the

 Museum of Jewish Heritage for the Fall 2013

 Lipper Internship, Museum of Jewish Heritage -